 Red and Orange in the Dimness

 The cold hits him with a vengeance in the middle of the night, and Luffy wakes up alone in the dark, caught in the throes of the most violent shivering he's ever experienced in his life.
 His teeth clack together with enough force to make his head hurt, and he feels the tired burning in his muscles that comes with the constant shuddering and from keeping his arms and legs clamped tight against his body.
-The heavy blankets don't do anything to fight off the cold or keep in what little body heat he has, even though they're supposed to, and Luffy tries to ignore it and go back to sleep for about five minutes before he finally gets up.
+The heavy blankets don't do anything to fight off the cold or keep in what little body heat he has, and Luffy tries to ignore it and go back to sleep for about five minutes before he finally gets up.

 His legs are shaking so badly he can hardly stand, let alone gather up the blankets, and he drops them more than once.
 The feeling is gone completely from his fingers (and his toes, and basically his whole body), but Luffy carries on through sheer persistence, grinding his teeth to keep his jaw from rattling as he ducks under the low-hanging ceiling and steps over the cold ground.
 He plunges out into the snow, through the drift that he packed into place himself this afternoon.